matplotlib/matplotblog/content/posts/create-a-tesla-cybertruck-that-drives/index.md

 * Color gradients
 * Animation

-Understanding these topics should give you enough to start animating your own figures in matplotlib.
-This tutorial is not suited for those with no matplotlib experience.
-You need to understand the relationship between the Figure and Axes and how to use the object-oriented interface of matplotlib.
+Understanding these topics should give you enough to start animating your own figures in Matplotlib.
+This tutorial is not suited for those with no Matplotlib experience.
+You need to understand the relationship between the Figure and Axes and how to use the object-oriented interface of Matplotlib.

 ### Figure and Axes setup

-We first create a matplotlib Figure without any Axes (the plotting surface).
+We first create a Matplotlib Figure without any Axes (the plotting surface).
 The function `create_axes` adds an Axes to the Figure, sets the x-limits to be twice the y-limits (to match the ratio of the figure dimensions (16 x 8)), fills in the background with two different dark colors using `fill_between`, and adds grid lines to make it easier to plot the objects in the exact place you desire.
 Set the `draft` parameter to `False` when you want to remove the grid lines, tick marks, and tick labels.

 ```python
 import numpy as np